Restricted fishing areas

 Gulf Islands National Park Reserve

 Gulf Islands National Park Reserve (GINPR) is spread over many islands, islets, reefs and adjacent waters in the southern-most Gulf Islands.
-Always check the latest closures and restrictions for the area where you are fishing.

 If you plan to fish in the southern Gulf Islands, be aware of the following: